cyhsuTN/psF1/README.md

 ### Hypothesis testing

-A two-sided test is used to detect whether the F1 score of the new classifier differs from a target F1 score of 0.783 (Fb) defined by pp=9/11 (precision, also PPV) and ps=0.75 (sensitivity, also recall).
+A two-sided test is used to detect whether the F1 score of the new classifier differs from a target F1 score defined by pp=9/11 (precision, also PPV) and ps=0.75 (sensitivity, also recall).
+The precision and sensitivity values yield a target F1 score of 0.783, as shown in the output Fb.

 ``` r
 testFbOne(d=10, b=1, N=58, s=12,